Elias-Ladenburger/Productivity-Extension/README.md

 - Voilá, this plugin will now remain installed until you choose to remove it.

 ### Chromium-based browsers
-Compatibility with Chromium-based browsers (Google Chrome, Opera, Edge) is planned for mid 2023.
+This plugin **should** be compatible with all with Chromium-based browsers (Google Chrome, Opera, Edge) and Firefox.

+#### Installation in development mode
+- Open your browser
+- In the address bar, type ```about:extensions```
+- in the top right corner, activate the toggle for "developer mode"
+- in the developer ribbon, select ```load unpacked extension```
+- select the folder with this code.
+- Voilá, this plugin will now remain installed until you choose to remove it.
+This plugin will mirror any changes to the code you make.

+#### Permanent installation
+- Open your browser
+- In the address bar, type `about:extensions`
+- click in the search bar ("search extensions")
+- look for "productivity booster"
+- hit "install"
+- Voilá!

 ### Safari
-Compatibility with Safari is planned for mid 2023.
+Compatibility with Safari is planned for August 2023.

 ## How to use this extension
 This extension is mostly very passive.
 You configure rules for your personal productivity.
 Once the rules are in place, lean back and watch your habits improve.